imagetyperz-api/API-docs/README.md

 Next major captcha that came out after Google's reCAPTCHA.
 This captcha, asks the user to complete puzzle.
 When the puzzle is completed, three codes are sent back and needed in order to validate it.

 ### Capy
-The newest, same as Geetest, requires to solve a puzzle.
+Same as Geetest, requires to solve a puzzle.
 A response is generated, which looks like mouse coordinates of the solving of captcha.
 The more the mouse/puzzle piece is moved in order to solve the captcha, the bigger the response is.

+### hCaptcha
+Similar to capy and reCAPTCHA in solving, it requires a pageurl and sitekey in order for it to be solved.
+It's also the newest one.

 Endpoints
 --------------